 SMEs must have behavior with an entrepreneurial orientation.
 Entrepreneurial orientation refers to the strategic postures that explain the behavior of a company.
 Innovation is the main source for companies to gain competitive advantage (Kim et al., 2012).
 Many experts think that organizations need to simultaneously pursue exploration and exploitation innovation activities to achieve maximum business results.
 The research results of Wales et al., (2015), show that entrepreneurial orientation has a positive effect on exploratory innovation where companies will continue to look for opportunities based on market changes.
 Ultimately, EO embodies the managerial desire to spearhead the development of new market spaces or both exploit and explore (Zhang et al., 2016).
-This is in accordance with the results of this study which showed a positive influence between entrepreneurial orientation and exploratory innovation.
-In addition, this study also found a positive influence between entrepreneurial orientation on exploitative innovation.
+This is in accordance with the results of this study which showed a positive influence between entrepreneurial orientation on exploitative innovation.
 Both, exploration and exploitation are behaviors that are essential for the survival of the company both in the long term and in the short term (Chen, 2017).
-The findings show that exploration and exploitation coexist in owner-manager behavior.
-The results are consistent with the literature showing that business.
+The findings show that exploration and exploration and exploitation are consistent with the literature showing that business.